-Environmental Resource Topic Proposed Action No Action Aesthetics Construction The Proposed Action is anticipated to have a direct, short-term (though lasting up to years), less-than-significant adverse impact on aesthetics at the MRVAMC.
+Environmental Resource Topic Proposed Action No Action Aesthetics Construction The Proposed Action is anticipated to have a direct, short-term, less-than-significant adverse impact on aesthetics at the MRVAMC.
 This impact would end once the construction phase is complete.
-No impact Operation The Proposed Action would have a long-term direct, minor beneficial impact on aesthetics within the western portion of the MRVAMC.
+No impact Operation The Proposed Action would have a long-term, direct, minor beneficial impact on aesthetics within the western portion of the MRVAMC where the new modern facilities would be located.
 There would be no impacts to aesthetics elsewhere at the MRVAMC.
-No impact Air Quality Air Quality Construction The Proposed Action would be considered to have a direct, short-term, less-than-significant adverse impact on air quality.
-No impact Operation The Proposed Action would be considered to have a direct, long-term, less-than-significant adverse impact on air quality.
-Direct, long-term, less- than-significant adverse impact on air quality Cultural and Histor Cultural and Historic Resources Construction and Operation The Proposed Action would have no impact on cultural and historic resources.
+No impact Air Quality Construction The Proposed Action would have a direct, short-term, less-than-significant adverse impact on air quality.
+No impact Operation The Proposed Action would have a direct, long-term, less-than-significant adverse impact on air quality.
+Direct, long-term, less- than-significant adverse impact on air quality Cultural and Historic Resources Construction and Operation The Proposed Action would have no impact on cultural and historic resources.
 No impact Geology, Topography, and Soils Construction The Proposed Action would have no impact on geologic resource; and a direct, long-term, negligible adverse impact on topography and soil quality.
 No impact